History of Puerto Rico: Early 19th century

 In 1858, Samuel Morse introduced wired communication to Latin America when he established a telegraph system in Puerto Rico.
 Morse's oldest daughter Susan Walker Morse (1821–1885), would often visit her uncle Charles Pickering Walker who owned the Hacienda Concordia in the town of Guayama.
-Morse, who often spent his winters at the Hacienda with his daughter and son-in-law, who lived and owned the Hacienda Henriqueta, set a two-mile telegraph line connecting his son-in-law's hacienda to their house in Arroyo.
+Morse, who often spent his winters at the Hacienda with his daughter and son-in-law, who lived and owned the Hacienda Henriqueta, set a two-mile telegraph line connecting his son-in-law's hacienda to their house in the town of Arroyo.
 The line was inaugurated on March 1, 1859, in a ceremony flanked by the Spanish and American flags.
-The first lines transmitted by Morse that day in Puerto Rico were:
+The first lines that Morse transmitted by telegraph that day in Puerto Rico were:

 Puerto Rico, beautiful jewel!
 When you are linked with the other jewels of the Antilles in the necklace of the world's telegraph, yours will not shine less brilliantly in the crown of your Queen!

+Slave revolts and abolition

-Minor slave revolts had occurred in the island during this period, However the revolt planned and organized by Marcos Xiorro in 1821, was the most important of them all.
-Even though the conspiracy was unsuccessful, he achieved legendary status among the slaves and is part of Puerto Rico's folklore.
+This period also saw repeated slave revolts.
+Most were minor, but the revolt planned and organized by Marcos Xiorro in 1821 was the most significant.
+Even though the conspiracy was unsuccessful, he achieved legendary status among the slaves and is still part of Puerto Rico's folklore.

+Spain did not abolish slavery in Puerto Rico until 1873, at the very beginning of the First Republic.
+In reality, slaves had to enter into a three-year contract with their masters, who would be compensated under the supervision of an assembly of notables and landowners.
+Freedmen only took possession of their rights after five years.